 Inside: How to wrap flowers in tissue paper for the cutest flower gift box!

 I’m always on the lookout for fresh ways to update my gift wrapping.
-Tissue paper flowers are a fun option for spring (as a garland too) especially with all the spring holidays, showers, and birthdays well under way.
+Tissue paper flowers are a fun option for spring (as a tissue paper flower garland too) especially with all the spring holidays, showers, and birthdays well under way.
 This paper flower wrap is a quick DIY, and when created in graphic black and white, your package will easily stand out in the see of pastel prints this season.

 How to wrap flowers in tissue paper